-- Astagraf XL? (extended-release capsule): If you miss a dose and remember within 14 hours, take the missed dose right away.
+- Astagraf XL (extended-release capsule) or Envarsus XR® (extended-release tablet): If you miss a dose and remember within 14 hours, take the missed dose right away.
 If more than 14 hours have passed since your regular dose time, skip the missed dose.
 Return to your regular schedule on the next day.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.